-RULE TWENTY-ONE SPECIAL RULES FOR THE SOUND AWARD
+RULE TWENTY-TWO SPECIAL RULES FOR THE SOUND AWARD

-- 1. A Reminder List of all eligible motion pictures shall be made available along with a nominations ballot to all members of the Sound Branch. - 2.
+- 1. A Reminder List of all eligible motion pictures shall be made available along with a nominations ballot to all members of the Sound Branch. - 3.
 Preliminary voting shall produce a shortlist of ten motion pictures.
 Sound Branch members shall vote in order of their preference for not more than ten pictures to be considered for the Sound award.
-The ten motion pictures receiving the highest number of votes shall advance to the next round of voting. - 3.
+The ten motion pictures receiving the highest number of votes shall advance to next round of voting. - 4.
 The Academy must receive the names of the individuals responsible for the work through the Oscars Submission Form (General Entry) by the General Entry submission deadline, 5 p.m.
-PT on November 14, 2024. - 4.
+PT on November 15, 2023. - 5.
 The Sound Branch Executive Committee will request that producers provide opportunities to view their motion pictures via the Academy Screening Room, advance theatrical screenings or screeners.
-This is required in instances where a title will be released after the preliminary voting cycle opens for shortlist selection. - 5.
-When a motion picture is shortlisted, the sound team responsible for the motion picture selected for Awards consideration shall be required to provide a DCP of one clip reel from their film's release master, highlighting the sound achievements.
-This clip reel will be screened by the Sound Branch at a nominating screening, prior to nominations voting.
-For archival purposes, a DCDM must be provided.

-- a.
-Clip reels must be from the final release version of the motion picture and may be up to ten (10) minutes in total running time per title.
-Less than ten minutes is permitted. - b.
-Each clip reel must be exactly as it appears in the final release version; no cuts, edits or audio manipulation of the clip reel will be permitted, beyond what is technically required to create the presentation reel.
-Two cuts within the clip reel are permitted, along with one second of black on either side of the cut(s).
-If the clip reel consists of two or more segments, they must all be presented in the same sequential order as they appeared in the final release version of the motion picture. - c.
-The excerpted clip reel must be presented in the same sound format(s) as used in the final release version of the motion picture.
+This is required in instances where a title will be released after the preliminary voting cycle opens for shortlist selection. - 6.
+When a motion picture is shortlisted, the sound team responsible for the motion picture selected for Awards consideration shall be required to provide a DCP of one continuous clip from their film's release master, highlighting the sound achievements.
+This clip will be screened by the Sound Branch at a nominating screening, prior to nominations voting.
+For archival purposes, a DCDM must be provided. - a.
+Clips must be from the final release version of the motion picture and may be up to ten (10) minutes in total running time per title. - b.
+Each clip must be exactly as it appears in the final release version; no cuts, edits or audio manipulation of the clip will be permitted, beyond what is technically required to create the presentation reel. - c.
+The excerpted clip must be presented in the same sound format(s) as used in the final release version of the motion picture.
 All submissions should be supplied as a fully authored DCP, with NO encryption. - d.
-If the clip reel does not meet these requirements, the producers shall be notified and given an opportunity to make corrections within the deadline period; otherwise it will not be exhibited. - e.
-The producers shall provide the Academy the right to use the reel for any voting purposes, and for any nonprofit purposes of the Academy Museum, the Academy Foundation or Academy websites. - f.
-A multimedia file version of the clip reel shall be provided for use in the production of the Academy Awards telecast. - g.
-Clip reels shall become the property of the Academy and placed in the Academy Film Archive, with the proviso that the Academy will not use the clips for commercial gain. - 6.
-To determine nominations, all Sound Branch members will vote in the order of their preference for not more than five of the motion pictures from the shortlist.
+If the clip does not meet these requirements, the producers shall be notified and given an opportunity to make corrections within the deadline period; otherwise it will not be exhibited. - e.
+The producers shall provide the Academy the right to use the reel for any voting purposes, and for any nonprofit purposes of the Academy Museum, the Academy Foundation or Academy websites. - A multimedia file version of the clip shall be provided for use in the production of the Academy Awards telecast. - g.
+Clips shall become the property of the Academy and placed in the Academy Film Archive, with the proviso that the Academy will not use the clips for commercial gain.

+- 6. To determine nominations, all Sound Branch members will vote in the order of their preference for not more than five of the motion pictures from the shortlist.
 The five motion pictures receiving the highest number of votes shall become the nominations for final voting for the Sound award. - 7.
 No more than six individuals per motion picture shall be named as designated nominees for the Sound award. - 8.
-Eligibility for this award shall be limited to the creative team comprised of, in the following order: - a. no more than two production sound mixers
+Eligibility for this award shall be limited to the creative team comprised of, in the following order: - a. no more than one production sound mixer